 When one thinks of aromatic leaves used in cooking, Laurus nobilis, or Sweet Bay, is often the first thought.
 Also called Bay Laurel or Grecian Laurel, this small tree is a versatile evergreen tree for Central Coast landscapes.
 Growing 20–30 ft. tall to 20 ft. wide, Sweet Bays produce small yellow flowers in Spring, followed by deep purple berries.
 Best known for their fragrance, they are deer-resistant, fire resistive, and attract birds.
 Preferring fertile, well-drained soils, they are low water users once established.
 The variety “Saratoga” is best for use as a tree, but the species can also be used as a background or for screen shrubs.

 Aloe striata, or Coral Aloe, is one of many aloes native to South Africa.
-This beautiful succulent has found home in many a garden in the milder micro-climates (hardy to 25 degrees Fahrenheit) of North San Luis Obispo County, and throughout the Coastal climates.
+This beautiful succulent has found a home in many a landscape or garden in the milder micro-climates (hardy to 25 degrees Fahrenheit) of North County, and throughout the coastal climates.
 It grows to be a 2 ft. wide rosette with broad, pale green, nearly toothless, flat leaves.
 The brilliant coral-pink-to-orange flowers occur in spring on branched clusters up to 3 ft. tall.
-Plant in full sun in well-drained soil.
+They thrive in full sun and well-drained soil.
 Coral Aloes are fire- and deer-resistive, require minimal water, and attract hummingbirds.